eth-sri/lmql/docs/source/lib/chat/overview.md

 A simple chatbot using the LMQL Chat UI.
 ```

 In this interface, you can interact with your chatbot by typing into the input field at the bottom of the screen.
-The chatbot will then respond to your input, while also considering the system prompt that you provided in your LMQL program.
-On the right, you can inspect the full internal trace of your program, including the generated prompt statements and the model output.
+The chatbot will then respond to your input, while also considering the system prompt that you provide in your program.
+On the right, you can inspect the full internal prompt of your program, including the generated prompt statements and the model output.
 This allows you at all times, to understand what exact input the model received and how it responded to it.

 ## Learn More